 - a.
 For patients with 0 to 30 consecutive days of abstinence, definitive UDT is expected at a frequency not to exceed 1 physician-directed testing profile in one week.
 More than 1 physician-directed testing profile in one week is not reasonable and necessary and is not covered by Medicare. - b.
-For patients with 31 to 90 consecutive days of abstinence, definitive UDT is expected at a frequency of 1-3 physician-directed testing profiles in one month.
-More than 3 UDT in one month is not reasonable and necessary and is not covered by Medicare. - c.
-For patients with > 90 day of consecutive abstinence, definitive UDT is expected at a frequency of 1-3 physician-directed testing profiles in three months.
+For patients with 31 to 90 consecutive days of abstinence, definitive UDT is expected at a frequency of 1-3 physiciandirected testing profiles in one month.
+More than 3 UDT in one month is not reasonable and necessary and is not covered - c.
+For patients with > 90 consecutive days of abstinence, definitive UDT is expected at a frequency of 1-3 physician-directed testing profiles in one month.
 More than 3 definitive UDT in 3 months is not reasonable and necessary and is not covered by Medicare.